 This is the Excellence Pure Blonde dye.

-Color additives: blue, violet and gray dyes to get ash blonde
+Colour additives: blue, violet and gray dyes to get ash blonde

-One option to get a natural ash color is to buy a 0.1 dye and use it in the mixture along with another neutral or natural tone dye.
-By this I mean a 7, an 8, a 9, etc. 0.1 dyes (pure ash) are sold only in commercials, you will not find them in supermarkets or drugstores.
+One option to get a natural ash colour is to buy a 0.1 dye and use it in the mixture along with another neutral or natural tone dye.
+By this I mean a 7, an 8, a 9, etc. 0.1 dyes (pure ash) are sold only in salon commercials, you will not find them in supermarkets or drugstores.
 They also sell it on Amazon.
 I leave the link below to an option that can come in handy.
 Of course, use only the size of a pea, do not throw more because you will end up with gray hair!

 In any case, if you want to try it (alone or together with the ash tint), here is an option.
 The blue tint serves to correct yellows: